 The institution granted its first bachelor’s degrees in 1898, and then served as an academy until 1918.
 After two years of reorganization, it became Pacific Lutheran College in 1920, offering a two-year junior college program.
 PLC merged with Everett’s Columbia College in 1920 and Spokane College in 1929.
 In the 1930s, PLC resumed the four-year program, granting baccalaureate degrees in education in 1939 and in the liberal arts in 1942.
 Graduate degree programs were added in the 1950s, beginning with Nursing.
 The institution resumed the name Pacific Lutheran University in 1960.

 PLU is affiliated with the Evangelical Lutheran Church in America (ELCA) and is sponsored by the more than five hundred congregations of the Pacific Northwest Region 1 of the ELCA.
-The university welcomes students from all races, religions, ethnic groups, nationalities, sexual orientation, and heritages in order to create a rich and rewarding interpersonal campus environment.
+The University welcomes students from all races, religions, ethnic groups, nationalities, sexual orientation, and heritages in order to create a rich and rewarding interpersonal campus environment.
 PLU includes the College of Arts and Sciences as well as professional schools of Arts and Communication, Business, Education and Kinesiology, and Nursing.
-Students may major in 44 subjects and minor in 54, and graduate degrees are offered in business administration, creative writing, education, finance, marketing research, marriage and family therapy, and nursing.
+Undergraduate students may choose from a variety of majors and minors, and graduate degrees are offered in business administration, creative writing, education, finance, marketing research, marriage and family therapy, and nursing.

 A Message from the President

-PLU is an exemplar of the New American University—one that integrates the liberal arts, professional studies, and civic engagement—in the beautiful Pacific Northwest.
+PLU is committed to the purposeful integration of the liberal arts, professional studies, and civic engagement.
 With distinctive international programs and close student-faculty research opportunities, PLU seeks to educate students for lives of thoughtful inquiry, service, leadership, and care—for other people, for their communities, and for the Earth.
-Students at PLU enjoy the distinctive tradition of Lutheran higher education that helps students discern their vocation in life, and they experience successful internship opportunities in world-class Puget Sound region businesses and institutions, hands-on classes with professors who are experts in their fields of study, and a tradition of excellence and service, to the world established by more than a century of PLU alumni.
-The Tacoma/Seattle region offers vast opportunities for outdoor recreation, cultural and sporting events, art exhibits, museums and world-class musical and theatrical performances.
-We’re glad you’ve chosen PLU and we look forward to celebrating your many successes here.
+Students at PLU enjoy the distinctive tradition of Lutheran higher education that helps students discern their vocation in life, and they experience hands-on classes with professors who are experts in their fields of study, successful internship opportunities in world-class Puget Sound region businesses and institutions, and a tradition of excellence and service to the world established by more than a century of PLU alumni.
+The Tacoma/Seattle region offers vast opportunities for outdoor recreation, cultural and sporting events, art exhibits, museums, and world-class musical and theatrical performances.
+Everyone at PLU is here for the opportunity to work and learn in community to help prepare students to make a lasting positive difference in the world.

 Thomas W. Krise, Ph.D.